ChayonDas/Basic-design/README.md

 # Basic-design
-Its a sportify design clone
+Its a sportify design clone.